nikopj/GroupCDL-TIP/README.md

 # GroupCDL-TIP
+THIS PROJECT HAS MOVED TO A NEW REPO: [GroupCDL](https://github.com/nikopj/GroupCDL).

-This is the official implementation of ["Fast and Interpretable Nonlocal Neural Networks for Image Denoising via Group-Sparse Convolutional Dictionary Learning"](https://arxiv.org/abs/2306.01950), under review for IEEE Transactions on Image Processing.
+<strike> This is the official implementation of ["Fast and Interpretable Nonlocal Neural
+Networks for Image Denoising via Group-Sparse Convolutional Dictionary Learning"](https://arxiv.org/abs/2306.01950), under review for IEEE Transactions on Image Processing.</strike>

 ![GroupCDL Architecture](media/gcdl_arch.png)

 ## Install